 The principal objectives of our executive compensation program are to attract, motivate and retain highly-qualified executives by providing total compensation for each position that the Compensation Committee believes is competitive within our business sector and compared to the companies within our peer groups.
 We also seek to provide appropriate incentives for our named executive officers to achieve performance metrics related to our company-wide performance and, in most instances, the individual's performance goals.
-Finally, through the issuance of equity-based incentives, we seek to align the interests of our key employees who do not already own significant stakes in our Company with our shareholders and to reward performance that enhances our long-term value.
+Finally, through the issuance of equity-based incentives, we seek to align the interests of our key employees and to reward performance that enhances our long-term value.